-- A Background Information Document (BID) containing brief information about the proposed exploration works was compiled and emailed to pre-identified Interested and Affected Parties (I&APs), and upon request to all new registered I&APs; - Project Environmental Assessment notices were published in the New Era Newspaper and The Namibian Newspaper (and), briefly explaining the activity and its locality and inviting members of the public to register as I&APs and submit their comments/concerns. - Public notices were placed in Rehoboth to inform members of the public about the EIA process. - No public meeting was held after several attempts to schedule a meeting in Rehoboth with affected landonwers.
+- A Background Information Document (BID) containing brief information about the proposed exploration works was compiled and emailed to registered and Identified Interested and Affected Parties (I&APs); - Project Environmental Assessment notices were published in the New Era Newspaper (23 January 2024 and 30 January 2024), and The Namibian Newspaper (24 January 2024 and 31 January 2024), briefly explaining the activity and its locality and inviting members of the public to register as I&APs and submit their comments/concerns. - Public notice to inform members of the public about the EIA process was placed in Otjikovirongo. - Public meeting was scheduled and held on 14 March 2025, at Otjikondovirongo at 14h00 (Figure 14).